AdobeDocs/experience-manager-64.fr-FR/help/forms/using/create-reviews-forms.md

 ---
 title: Création et gestion de révisions des actifs d’un formulaire
 seo-title: Creating and managing reviews for assets in forms
-description: 'Une révision est un mécanisme permettant à un ou plusieurs réviseurs d’ajouter des commentaires sur un élément disponible dans un formulaire. '
+description: Une révision est un mécanisme permettant à un ou plusieurs réviseurs d’ajouter des commentaires sur un élément disponible dans un formulaire.
 seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 6b1aa54f-d03c-483a-a398-6522b285194c
 content-type: reference